versionone/openAgile/VersionOne/Ceremonies/DailyStandup.md

     * Identify opportunities for improvement in the code, team process, etc
     * **Mention other cool stuff you learned!**

+## Meeting Output: Updates for Big Team Standup

+As a result of our standup, one of us (normally Josh unless he's out), updates the rest of the team on the Skype call at 10:15 AM, with the group call to Omega.

 # Improving this meeting